primaza/primaza/docs/book/src/entities/servicebinding.md

   A ServiceBinding **MAY** define the application reference by name or by label selector.
   Name and label selector are mutually exclusive.

+The ServiceBinding's specification also contains the following **optional** property:
+- `envs`: Envs declares environment variables based on the        ServiceEndpointDefinitionSecret to be projected into the application

 ## Status

 The ServiceBinding's status contains the properties `state` and `conditions`.